 I’d encourage you to try it, too.
 At least once.

 Of course, if you’re more comfortable with notes and outlines and rigid structure; go for it.
-It seemed to work for Michael Moorcock, and my own Mrs. Bliss, bless her, will give bonus points on your report card.
+It seemed to work for Michael Moorcock, and my own Mrs. Bliss, bless her, if she were still around, would give you bonus points on your report card.

 Perhaps the real method is to read good stories, absorb … and repeat.
 Create your own storytelling process, and judge by the rapt attention of your readers and listeners how it’s working.